 Although cider was not exactly an invention from colonial America, it does appear to have made its way from England.
 When the first Romans first arrived on English shores in roughly 55 B.C., they found the locals happily sipping on a cider-like beverage.
 Even though beer was actually more popular in England, the colonists found it difficult to grow the hops and barley for making beer in the harsh New England climate.
 Apples on the other hand grew a plenty.

 You can serve this Irish cider tarragon mustard recipe with bratwurst, or bangers.
 Try it with roast beef, or ham for your next dinner party.
 It goes without saying that Irish cider mustard with tarragon is perfect on y0ur favorite sandwich.
 And here is an idea to entertain (no pun intended); make a big batch, and store in small jars to give away as gifts.
-That is what I will be doing today.
 Believe me when you tell your friends that you made mustard, they’ll be amazed.
 They’ll never believe how easy it really is.

-Now, since I’ve told you so much about apple cider, I think you should also learn a little something about tarragon, the herb this mustard is accented with.
+Now, since I’ve told you so much about apple cider, I think you should also learn a little something about tarragon.
 Tarragon, is thought to have been cultivated for about 600 years.
 It is native to Siberia and Mongolia.
 It made its way to Europe via the Mongol invaders during the 10th century.
 It is believed that St. Catherine of Sienna took tarragon to France from Italy during the 14th century.

 Tarragon’s roots have a serpentine appearance.
 In ancient times it was thought to be efficient as an antidote for snake and dog bites.
 There is an ancient medical treatise called The Doctrine of Signatures.
 It ascribes healing properties to certain plants given the shape of its leaves, or roots.
 Tarragon has also been used in traditional medicine for centuries.